Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ## Configure

-Installs an out-of-the-box setup by default but there are many options.
-Config table or refer to examples.
+By default, this tutorial installs an out-of-the-box setup, however there are many configurations options described [here](../README.md#Configure).
+There are also several [examples](./examples) covering various use cases.

+This deployment is also not fully secured by default, to learn about and apply further restrictions please refer to the [EKS Best Practices for Security](https://aws.github.io/aws-eks-best-practices/).

 ## Cleanup

-1. Remove the `acs` deployment by running the following command:
+1. Remove the `acs` and `acs-ingress` deployments by running the following command:
      ```bash
-     helm uninstall acs
+     helm uninstall -n alfresco acs acs-ingress
      ```

+2. Delete the Kubernetes namespace using the command below:
+    ```bash
-kubectl delete namespace $DESIREDNAMESPACE aws efs delete-mount-target --mount-target-id $EFS_MOUNT_ID aws efs delete-file-system --file-system-id $EFS_FS_ID eksctl delete
+    kubectl delete namespace alfresco
+    ```

+3. Go to the [EFS Console](https://console.aws.amazon.com/efs), select the file system we created earlier and press the "Delete" button to remove the mount targets and file system.

+4. Go to the [IAM console](https://console.aws.amazon.com/iam/home) and remove the AmazonRoute53FullAccess managed policy we added to the NodeInstanceRole in the File System section otherwise the cluster will fail to delete in the next step.

+5. Finally, delete the EKS cluster using the command below (replacing `YOUR-CLUSTER-NAME` with the name you gave your cluster):
+    ```bash
+    eksctl delete cluster --name YOUR-CLUSTER-NAME
+    ```